kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

 ### Defining a custom namespace for ClusterClass object

 As a user, I may need to create a `Cluster` from a `ClusterClass` object that exists only in a different namespace.
-To uniquely identify the `ClusterClass`, a `NamespaceName` ref is constructed from combination of:
+To uniquely identify the `ClusterClass`, a `NamespacedName` ref is constructed from combination of:
 * `cluster.spec.topology.classNamespace` - namespace of the `ClusterClass` object.
 * `cluster.spec.topology.class` - name of the `ClusterClass` object.